(click on photo

 Chris grew up in Wilmington, NC graduating from New Hanover High School.
 After high school, he served in the Army for three years.
 Chris went on to earn his Bachelor of Science degree in Accounting from the University of North Carolina at Wilmington.
 He then earned his law degree from the University of Baltimore and was admitted to the North Carolina State Bar in 1999.

 Chris and Stephanie’s children are all very active and keep the family busy most days.
-In his spare time, Chris enjoys politics, trail running, and restoring old arcade cabinets and pinball machines.
+In his spare time, Chris enjoys politics, trail running, cycling, and restoring old arcade cabinets and pinball machines.